Self-similarity with universal property for soap film and bubble in roll-off stage: Experimental results

-The number of neck can be seen to double as film and bubble transits from roll-off to pinch-off in Fig.~\ref{fig:oc_power2} (a, b).
-Furthermore, the originally different exponent in roll-off becomes identical at 2/3 for film and bubble near pinch-off in Fig.~\ref{fig:oc_power2} (c, d), rescaled as Fig. ~\ref{fig:sp_volume} (e, f).
-The self-similar behavior which has been predicted by numerical and theoretical works \cite{Chen_steen_numerical, Self_Similar_Capillary} for film turns out to be also true for bubble with the shifting of minimum point from $x=$0 to $x=x_{\rm p}$, as shown in Fig. \ref{fig:oc_power2} (e, f).
+The number of neck can be seen to double as film and bubble transits from roll-off to pinch-off regime in Fig.~\ref{fig:oc_power2} (a, b).
+Furthermore, the originally different exponent $\alpha$ in roll-off becomes identical at 2/3 for film and bubble near pinch-off regime in Fig.~\ref{fig:oc_power2} (c, d), rescaled as Fig. ~\ref{fig:sp_volume} (e, f).
+The evolution of profile for film looks similar to that of bubble in pinch-off regime with the shifting of minimum point from $x=$0 to $x=x_{\rm p}$ in Fig. \ref{fig:oc_power2} (e, f).
+The self-similar behavior which has been predicted by numerical and theoretical works \cite{Chen_steen_numerical, Self_Similar_Capillary} for film turns out to be also true for bubble, as shown in Fig. \ref{fig:oc_power2} (g, h).